 Valves: The use of the valves is as mentioned above.
 For the purpose of intake and exhaust; however, there maybe use of one or more valves.
 The number of valves used per cylinder or for the whole engine maybe indicated by bike manufacturers.
 As the indication of closed and opened valves, terms such as SOHC (Single OverHead Cam) or a DOHC (Double OverHead Cam) etc., are also used.
 To operate the valves, there are other methods as well.

 Number of Cylinders: There will be as many as 1 to 6 cylinders in the engines.
-Small bikes use a single-cylinder engine that is also called as a thumper.
+Small bikes which we get in India traditionally use a single-cylinder engine.
 Engines with two-cylinders arranged in several configurations can be seen in many bikes that include:

-- V-twin – Here the cylinders are spaced at a particular angle looking like a V to each other.
+- V-twin – Here the cylinders are spaced at a particular angle looking like a V to the onlooker.

 - Parallel twin – In this, the two cylinders are right next to each other in a vertical position.